 Washington City requires that contractors conduct a "preconstruction" meeting where City inspectors meet with the contractor and their erosion and sediment control plan is evaluated.
-In the future, the City will ensure that a Storm Water Pollution Prevention Plan (SWPPP) review has been conducted prior to the pre-construction meeting being scheduled so the City can ensure plans are complete and in compliance with State and Local regulations.
+In the future, the City will ensure that a Stormwater Pollution Prevention Plan (SWPPP) review has been conducted prior to the pre-construction meeting being scheduled so the City can ensure plans are complete and in compliance with State and Local regulations.

 The procedures for the pre-construction review have already been developed and include the use of a SWPPP review checklist developed by the City.
-In addition to the pre-construction review procedures, SOPs for identifying priority site have also been developed.
+The SWPPP review checklist can be found on the City's website.
+In addition to the preconstruction review procedures, SOPs for identifying priority sites have also been developed.
 The priority site SOPs have yet to be implemented into the City's review process.
 The City has developed a SWPPP processes procedure for contractors/owners that outlines the process to prepare and submit a SWPPP to the state and City.
 This SWPPP process procedure is also designed to aid them in preparing plans that are complete and in compliance with regulations.
 This aid also outlines the process to prepare and submit a SWPPP to the state and City.

-Development and implementation of a checklist for preconstruction SWPPP review that is consistent with the requirements of the current UPDES Storm Water General Permits for Construction Activities and keep records for, at a minimum, all construction sites that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale which collectively disturbs land greater than or equal to one acre, to ensure plans are complete and in compliance with State regulations.
+Development and implementation of a checklist for pre-construction SWPPP review that is consistent with the requirements of the current UPDES Stormwater General Permits for Construction Activities and keep records for, at a minimum, all construction sites that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development or sale which collectively disturbs land greater than or equal to one acre, to ensure plans are complete and in compliance with State regulations.
 Permittees shall keep records of these projects for five years or until construction is completed, whichever is longer.
-Prior to construction, the Permittee shall: